 Once you develop a PL/SQL program in an Oracle Database, you can move it to the other Oracle Databases without changes, with the assumption that the versions of Oracle database are compatible.

 PL/SQL programs such as functions and procedures are stored in Oracle database in compiled form.
 This allows applications or users to share the same functionality stored in Oracle database.

-PL/SQL also allows you to define triggers that can be invoked automatically to response to particular events in associated tables.
+PL/SQL also allows you to define triggers that can be invoked automatically in response to particular events in associated tables.

 PL/SQL is a high-performance language inside Oracle Databases